shenoydotme/hugo-goa/README.md

 These are site wide configuration parameters that are used by this template.

 - `baseurl`: This is the root of your site.
 - `builddrafts`: default=`false`.
-Enables or Disable building drafts when hugo is run.
+Enables or Disables building drafts when hugo is run.
 - `canonifyurls`: default=`false`.
 Prefix all relative URLs with your base URL.
 [More Information](https://gohugo.io/extras/urls#canonicalization).
 - `languageCode`: Used to set site localization preferences. eg. `en-US`.
 - `contentdir`: Where hugo can find your content. eg. `content`.